 Will you be joining 150,000 other people at the world’s best New Year’s Eve party this year?
 If you are not in Scotland’s capital, Edinburgh, then you are not!
 Every year on the 31st of December, Edinburgh plays host to the world’s biggest Hogmanay party and here’s what will go down.

-This fab guide comes courtesy of my blogging buddy and Edinburgh local Gemma from Two Scots Abroad.
+This fab guide comes courtesy of Edinburgh local, Gemma from Two Scots Abroad.
 So read on for some awesome insider tips on how to celebrate Hogmanay in Edinburgh.

 What is Hogmanay?

 Hogmanay is the Scottish celebration for welcoming the new year.
 At 10 seconds to midnight, the nation (plus guests) countdown to the bells.
 When 12 am strikes, us Scots cheer, kiss, and take part in a singsong!
 Collectively, partygoers sing Auld Lang Syne, the famous song by our national poet, Robert Burns.

 People celebrate Hogmanay in a variety of ways.
 Some throw house parties for friends and families, others dance the night away in pubs and clubs, however, the most famous New Year party in the world is held on the streets of Edinburgh with the Castle as the backdrop.
 Each year Edinburgh Festivals puts on an extensive lineup of bands, ceilidh dancing, and fireworks to ‘bring in the bells’.

 This year Scotland’s Paolo Nutini plays the Concert in the Gardens at Princes Street Gardens.
 He’s following in the footsteps on the likes of Biffy Clyro, Chvrches and DJ Mark Ronson.
 However, that’s not all.
 There are four other stages for street party goers and each serves a different audience.
 There is also a ceilidh at the Old Town High Street with outside bars to help find that Dutch courage to swing your partner!